ga-curriculum/quick-refresher-to-ml-v3.0/algorithm-snapshots/README.md

 ## Learning Objectives
 By the end of this lesson, you will be able to:
-- Implement foundational machine learning algorithms across supervised, unsupervised, and reinforcement learning categories.
+- Apply foundational machine learning algorithms across supervised, unsupervised, and reinforcement learning categories.
-- Interpret the output of these algorithms and relate it to business decision-making.
+- Interpret algorithm outputs and connect them to business decisions.
-- Build intuition for selecting the right algorithm based on the problem type.
+- Develop intuition for selecting appropriate algorithms based on problem type and data characteristics.

 ## Introduction
 Machine learning algorithms are the building blocks of AI solutions.
 Understanding their strengths, limitations, and outputs is critical for designing effective solutions.
-In this lesson, you will explore key algorithms from each category (supervised, unsupervised, reinforcement) and apply them to a small dataset representing customer behavior.
+In this lesson, you will explore representative algorithms from supervised, unsupervised, and reinforcement learning, using a small dataset that simulates customer behavior.

 ---